zedar/api-gateway/docs/Salesforce_API.md

 We are going to use them in API to get *access token*.

-There is one more attribute called **Security Token** that has to connected with consumer password.
+There is one more attribute called **Security Token** that has to be connected with consumer password.
-If you do not know it, from top menu select *your name* and then **My profile**.
-From left side menu sslect **Reset My security Token**.
+If you do not know it, from top menu select *your name* and then **My settings**.
+From left side menu sslect **Personal/Reset My security Token**.
 Click the button **Reset Security Token**.
 New token is delivered via email.

 Detailed instructions could be found in [Force.com REST API Developer's Guide](https://www.salesforce.com/us/developer/docs/api_rest/).